hmcts/openid-connect-demos/README.md

 If our token is the `access_token` we call `/userinfo` endpoint to get the roles.
-This part can be cached on token to reduce calls to SIDAM.
+This part can be cached on token to reduce calls to IDAM.
 The Jwt Validators run before this step so its safe to cache the return from `getUserInfo()` as only valid tokens will reach this point.